magentabusiness/magentabusiness.github.io/monitoring-dashboard.md

                 <li><span class="bold-text">Option 3:</span> PLCs - controllers installed in various equipment to control and monitor it.
 They can collect and report required telemetry, status change or notify about events.</li>
             </ul>
             <h3>IoT data visualization and notification</h3>
             <div class="text-content small-margin">Large IoT solutions, where thousands devices are connected it is not possible to monitor and tack each device individually.
 Business want to be notified when some devices required attention.
 For example user want to receive notification when battery level is critical and set a threshold equal to 3.1V.
 In this case IoT application would compare current battery level with threshold value and send an alert with configured notification channel to responsible user.
-Thingsboard supports such case with notification center and configurable alarm rules.</div>
+IoT Hub supports such case with notification center and configurable alarm rules.</div>
             <h2>What is edge computing?</h2>
             <div class="text-content small-margin">Edge computing used to speedup data processing by transferring processing logic from central cloud to the edge closer to the data collection devices.
 Also, less amount of data transferred from devices to the cloud decrease system costs and pressure on network.
-ThingsBoard has edge product (https://thingsboard.io/products/thingsboard-edge/) it allows to provision, configure and control multiple edge installations.
-ThingsBoard cloud act like a central configuration point, where user define processing logic, data retention policy, workflows, visualization dashboards and deploy it on edge systems.
-On the edge ThingsBoard communicate with local devices/sensors process their data and report required portion of it to the cloud.</div>
+IoT Hub has edge product (/products/thingsboard-edge/) it allows to provision, configure and control multiple edge installations.
+IoT Hub act like a central configuration point, where user define processing logic, data retention policy, workflows, visualization dashboards and deploy it on edge systems.
+On the edge IoT Hub communicate with local devices/sensors process their data and report required portion of it to the cloud.</div>
             <h2>IoT security monitoring detailed explanation</h2>
             <div class="text-content medium-margin">There are 3 vectors how to secure IoT applications:</div>
             <ul class="list">